abhchow/abhchow/articles/maths_powers.md

 If you multiply 1 by a number 0 times, then you simply end up with 1.
 That matches the pattern we saw earlier, and still allows us to define powers as being repeated multiplication.
 So that gives us a clearly extended definition of powers that includes 0, but does it work for the negative numbers we saw in our pattern?

-## Part 3: Mulitiplying a negative amount of times?
 It doesn't really make sense to say that we multiplied a negative amount of times.
 But if negative numbers are the opposite of positive numbers, then maybe a negative power is the opposite of multiplying repeatedly - dividing repeatedly.

 $$